Skip to Content

 We picked up fresh mozzarella and summer tomatoes for caprese, mushrooms to sauté and put atop steak, and fresh pasta to toss with garlic and olive oil.

-Across the street was BlueBird Microcreamery and Brewery, which makes its own ice cream, soda and beer, perfect for making kids and parents happy after a day of sightseeing.
-We suddenly regretted buying those lemon and blueberry ice pops (though they were good).
+Bluebird Microcreamery and Brewery, which makes its own ice cream, soda and beer, was right across the street from the bookstore.
+It’s perfect for making both kids and parents happy after a day of sightseeing.
+We suddenly regretted buying those lemon and blueberry ice pops at the market (though they were good).

-Seattleites must like combining green markets with books and ice cream.
+Seattleites like combining green markets with books and ice cream.

-Had we gone to the Capitol Hill Farmers Market, south-east of the lake, we could have also visited Elliott Bay Books, and enormous bookstore with big windows, a large selection of popular books and frequent author events.
+Had we gone to the Capitol Hill Farmers Market, at the south-east of the lake, we could have visited Elliott Bay Books, an enormous bookstore with big windows, a large selection of popular books and frequent author events.
 This is a must-stop on our next Seattle vacation.

-Around the corner from Elliott Bay you’ll find Molly Moons homemade ice cream.
-Here you can try flavors like cinnamon role, honey-lavender and frosted berry tart, as well as the more typical flavors.
-The rich and creamy ice cream is also sourced almost entirely from Pacific-Northwest ingredients.
+Around the corner from Elliott Bay you’ll find one of Molly Moons’ homemade-ice-cream shops.
+Here you can try flavors like cinnamon roll, honey-lavender and frosted berry tart, as well as the more typical flavors.
+The rich and creamy ice cream is sourced almost entirely from Pacific-Northwest ingredients.

-Yes, we’ve been here before, but we stop by on every visit.
-It’s fun, you get to see men throw fish and there’s always some new.
-In addition to the fresh food purveyors, look for crafts and artisanal products to bring home and fresh flowers at good prices.
+This is the one place we stop by on every visit.
+It’s fun, you get to see men throw fish and there are always new shops and vendors.
+In addition to the fresh food purveyors, look for crafts and artisan products to bring home and fresh flowers at good prices.

 If it’s your first visit, consider a food tour to point out the highlights and provide some samples before you explore on your own.

 Tip: The most famous purveyors that are in all the guidebooks have the longest lines.
-There’s so much good stuff here that I urge you to skip the lines and seek out the hidden gems.
+There’s so much good stuff here, though, that you might have more fun skipping the lines and seeking out the lesser-known gems.

 You’ll find a good number of restaurants in and around Pike market, from all parts of the world and in all price ranges.
-So visit in time for lunch!
+Visit in time for lunch!

-This time around we wanted to check out the food offerings in the relatively new purveyors’ hall on the lower level.
+This time around, we ventured down to the Purveyors’ Hall on the lower level.

 We snagged a table on the patio at Old Stove Brewing Co.
-The highway disrupts the bay view in a little bit but it was still a nice place to sit out on a sunny day.
+It was a lovely place to sit out on a sunny day, even if the highway disrupts the view of Puget Sound a bit.

-It’s hard to resist warm pretzel nuggets with house mustard and cheese sauce made in house from Pike Market’s Beecher’s cheese.
-So some wings and a plate of mussels and clams cooked in beer that was more than enough to share.
+Our tween lobbied for warm pretzel nuggets.
+They come with house mustard and cheese sauce made in house from Pike Market’s Beecher’s cheese, so we were happy to oblige.
+We also had a plate of wings and a bowl of mussels and clams cooked in beer, which was more than enough to share.

-The wings had Indian spices and raita on the side; they were a nice change from the usual Buffalo wings.
+Everything is made from scratch, with local ingredients where possible.
+The wings had Indian spices and raita on the side.
+It was a nice change from the usual Buffalo wings.

-We walked around the market to buy some fruit for a snack and do a little sampling.
-The one souvenir we bought was a jar of white chocolate marzipan spread from Woodring Northwest Specialties.
+We walked around the market to buy fruit for a snack and do a little sampling.

 Yup, More Book Stores

-Seattle has more independent and used bookstores than anyplace I’ve been in a long time.
-There are actually four (4!) reputable and quirky indie book stores within a stone’s throw of the Pike Place:
+Seattle has more independent and used bookstores than anyplace I’ve been.
+There are actually four (4!) reputable and quirky indie book stores within a stone’s throw of Pike Place:

 Left Bank Books publishes its own radical literature and sells used books that are in the spirit of the store.

-Lamplight Books and Lion Heart Book Store are small spaces packed tight with new and used books including many classics.
+Lamplight Books and Lion Heart Book Store are small spaces packed tight with new and used books, including many classics, history and kids’ books.

 Favorite Things To Do From Past Trips